 The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014 to December 31, 2018.
 They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
-The post-retirement mortality assumption for Annuity Purchase Rates (APRs) is based on a mortality study performed in 2013, with the factors phasing into being based on a unisex blend of the RP-2000 Combined Healthy Mortality Tables with Blue Collar Adjustment for males and females with both male and female rates multiplied by 107.5% and projected on a fully generational basis with scale BB.
+The post-retirement mortality assumption for Annuity Purchase Rates (APRs) is based on the Mortality Experience Investigation Study covering 2009 through 2011 and dated December 31, 2013.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income in order to satisfy the short-term and long-term funding needs of TMRS.

-Effective December 31, 2015, the long-term expected rate of return on TMRS pension plan investments is 6.75%.
-The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the TMRS Board of Trustees.
-Plan assets are managed on a total return basis with an emphasis on both capital appreciation and the production of income in order to satisfy the short-term and long-term funding needs of TMRS.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation of 2.5%.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
+The target allocation and best estimates of arithmetic real rates of return for each major asset class in fiscal year 2021 are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)
+Assot Class Target Allocation Long-Term Expected Real

+Asset Class Allocation Rate of Return (Arithmetic)

 Global Equity 30.00% 5.30%

 Core-Fixed Income 10.00% 1.25%

 Non-Core Fixed Income 20.00% 4.14%

 Real Return 10.00% 3.85%

 Real Estate 10.00% 4.00%

 Absolute Return 10.00% 3.48%

 Private Equity 10.00% 7.75%

 Total 100.00%